 Where does your curriculum come from?

-For grades 6-8, our main curriculum provider is Illustrative Mathematics.
-For all other grades, we curate resources from around the country to form our curriculum including, Desmos, Illustrative Mathematics, Mathalicious, EngageNY, Mathematics Vision Project, and New Visions.
-Each piece of curriculum is attributed to its original author.
+Our 12th grade course offering, Modeling & Statistical Reasoning, consists of a curation of resources from Desmos, Illustrative Mathematics, Citizen Math (formerly known as Mathalicious), EngageNY, Mathematics Vision Project, Next Gen Personal Finance, and New Visions.
+Each task is attributed to its original author.
 In some places, we have created our own materials.

 Does the math curriculum have answer keys?

 Yes!
 We are proud to be offering answer keys for our Illustrative Mathematics-based courses.
 Answer keys will be published for Modeling & Statistical Reasoning on an ongoing basis.

 Legacy courses include answer keys and teacher resources when available, but will not receive any additional updates.

 What is the sequence of courses in the Base Curriculum?

 The two pathways for our courses are shown above.
 All of the courses provide a rigorous learning experience for all learners.
 Each course includes embedded supports and extension opportunities for students needing further differentiation.